Your cart has expired remaining to complete your purchase

 Who conducts the NYO2 orchestra?

 NYO2 has no permanent music director and is led by different, renowned conductors.
-In 2021 Mei -Ann Chen led the orchestra.
+In 2024, the orchestra was conducted by Teddy Abrams, following Joseph Young in 2023.
+In 2022 and 2021 Mei -Ann Chen led the orchestra.
 In 2018 and 2019, Carlos Miguel Prieto—music director of the Orquesta Sinfónica Nacional de México and the Louisiana Philharmonic Orchestra—led the orchestra.
 In 2016 and 2017, NYO2 was conducted by Giancarlo Guerrero, music director of the Nashville Symphony and former principal guest conductor of The Cleveland Orchestra’s Miami Residency.

 Who makes up the NYO2 faculty?